Gerard Byrne (artist, born 1958): Life in Britain

-In October 2014 Gerard moved to London and marked his arrival with a solo exhibition celebrating the opening of the Gerard Byrne Studio in Clerkenwell.
+In October 2014, Gerard moved to London and marked his arrival with a solo exhibition celebrating the opening of the Gerard Byrne Studio in Clerkenwell.
 His work focused on painting London landmarks en plein air and the new studio works.
-In October 2015 Gerard and Agata's move to Brighton provided the artist with an opportunity to capture the diminishing sea town architecture of the Victorian era, West Pier, Brighton Palace Pier and the beauty of the coastal line.
-His studio work advanced towards floral and industrial abstract.
+In October 2015 Gerard and Agata's move to Brighton provided the artist with an opportunity to capture the diminishing seatown architecture of the Victorian era, West Pier, Brighton Palace Pier and the beauty of the coastal line.
+His studio work advanced towards floral and industrial abstracts.
 With little to distract him, this was a prolific period of artistic activity for Gerard, as he was able to focus entirely on his painting.
-In May 2016 he contributed to the Artists Open Houses Festival, where more than 1,000 artists exhibited their work in venues across Brighton and Hove and in the surrounding areas.
+In May 2016, he contributed to the Artists Open Houses Festival, where more than 1,000 artists exhibited their work in venues across Brighton and Hove and in the surrounding areas.
 In July 2016, Gerard came second place in the 'professional artists' category at Pintar Rapido London, the UK's biggest plein air painting festival and competition.
 Later that year, in December, he participated in the Focus LDN 2016 Winter Exhibition at The Menier Gallery in Southwark, London.
 The exhibition featured 28 contemporary artists, working in a range of media, including painting, embroidery and photography.
 In June 2017, Gerard was selected out of over a thousand artists to participate in the Sky Arts Landscape Artist of the Year competition, held at Knaresborough Castle in Yorkshire.
 In July of the same year, he has been invited to participate as a guest artist in 2017's Pintar Rapido in Chelsea, London.